Amazon Web Services: Log4Shell Hot Patch vulnerability

 In response to the Log4Shell vulnerability, AWS released hot patch solutions to mitigate risks in Java applications across various environments, including standalone servers, Kubernetes clusters, and Elastic Container Service (ECS).
 These patches were designed for both AWS and non-AWS environments.
 However, researchers from Unit 42 at Palo Alto Networks identified critical security flaws in these patches that could be exploited for container escape and privilege escalation, potentially granting attackers unauthorized root-level access to the host system.
 AWS addressed these vulnerabilities by releasing updated patches on April 19, 2022.
 Users who deployed the initial patches were advised to upgrade to the latest versions to mitigate security risks.

 Application Load Balancer security issue

 In April 2024, security researchers from Miggo security identified a configuration vulnerability in AWS Application Load Balancer (ALB) that could allow attackers to bypass access controls and compromise web applications.
 The issue stemmed from how some users configured ALB's authentication handoff to third-party services, potentially enabling unauthorized access to application data.
 On July 11, 2024, AWS confirmed the issue affecting its customers, and on July 19, 2024, AWS updated its documentation accordingly to recommend more secure implementation practices.

+In 2026, Amazon Web Services (AWS) data center infrastructure in the United Arab Emirates and Bahrain experienced service disruptions following reported drone strikes in the region.
+According to Datacenter Dynamics and Reuters, some facilities were affected, resulting in partial damage to physical infrastructure and temporary reductions in service availability for enterprise customers. reports indicated that full recovery of services in the affected regions could take several months, with some services being moved to other cloud regions.